maddigits/maddigits.github.com/_posts/2014-03-18-mvn-pr-coverage.md

 At the company I work Pull Requests are part of our culture.
 When someone opens a Pull Request, we do Code Review.
-If we think it's ok, we comment "+1", and "-1" otherwise.
+If we think it's ok, we comment "+1", or "-1" otherwise.
 We usually only merge a PR when it has 3 or more "+1" comments.

 Part of this review is to check for tests.
 We used to manually